SamarEng/SamarEng/README.md

-- 👋 Hi, I’m @SamarEng
+- 👋 Hi, I’m Samareh.
+A Control/Electrical engineer working on robots and mechatronic systems.
-- 👀 I’m interested in Data Science.
+- 👀 I’m interested in Data Science applications in my field.
 - 🌱 I’m currently learning ML and then I am going to delve into DL.
-- 💞️ I’m looking to collaborate on ML projects.
+- 💞️ I’m looking to collaborate on ML projects (Preferably related to my field) vluntarily.
 - 📫 How to reach me : s.samareh.mostafavi@gmail.com

 <!---